 My approach to working with couples is based on the work of Sue Johnson and John Gottman.
 Emotionally-focused couples therapy (EFT) is based on the idea that the need for emotional connection is not a psychological weakness, but a part of the human experience that is deeply enriching.
-I see my work as an EFT therapist is to help couples repair their emotional connection and to turn toward each other.
+I see my work as an EFT therapist is to help couples repair their emotional connection, to turn toward each other, and to be curious about themselves and their partners.
 For more information on EFT see Sue Johnson’s website or John Gottman’s website.

 If you are interested in more information or think we could work together please call me at 202.505.1848 or send me an e-mail at email@example.com.